Sorry, you need to enable JavaScript to visit this website.

 About the Initiative

-• Health and Human Services Commission (HHSC)
+• Health and Human Services Commission (HHSC), represented by Jordan Dixon, Chief Policy and Regulatory Officer

-Members work collaboratively to:
+Members are charged to work collaboratively to:

 • Coordinate agency initiatives that impact the cost, quality or accessibility of child care in Texas